siriustrack/meta-ads-mcp/README.md

    - Ensure you click the link and complete the authorization flow in your browser
    - Check that the callback server is running properly (the tool will report this)

-2. When using the command line:
+2. When using Pipeboard authentication:
+   - Verify your `PIPEBOARD_API_TOKEN` is set correctly
+   - Check if you need to complete the authorization process by visiting the provided login URL
+   - Try forcing a new login: `python test_pipeboard_auth.py --force-login`

+3. When using direct Meta OAuth:
    - Run with `--force-login` to get a fresh token: `uvx meta-ads-mcp --login --app-id YOUR_APP_ID --force-login`
    - Make sure the terminal has permissions to open a browser window

-3. General authentication troubleshooting:
-   - Check that your app is properly configured in the Meta Developers portal
-   - Ensure your app has the necessary permissions (ads_management, ads_read, business_management)
-   - Verify the app's redirect URI includes `http://localhost:8888/callback`
-   - Try clearing the token cache (located in platform-specific directories listed in the Token Caching section)

 ### API Errors